grayson-arendt/Dual-Booting-Ubuntu-22.04/README.md

 </p>

 <ol start="3">
-<li>Wait for the drive to finish decrypting (it will take a while), it will look like this once it's finished</li>
+<li>Wait for the drive to decrypt fully.
+It might take some time.
+You'll see this screen when it's done:</li>
 </ol>

 <p align="center">